Battlesquid/jra-alpha/README.md

-# jra-alpha
+# JRA-alpha
-Alpha version of JRA
+Pre-Alpha version of JRA